arrow-left

 screen.debug()

-method in addition to the queries.
-This method is essentially a shortcut for console.log(prettyDOM())
+For convenience screen also exposes a debug method in addition to the queries.
+This method is essentially a shortcut for console.log(prettyDOM()).
+It supports debugging the document, a single element, or an array of elements.

 screen.logTestingPlaygroundURL()

-DOM API to query elements.
+On top of the queries provided by the testing library, you can use the regular to query elements.
 Note that using this as an escape hatch to query by class or id is not recommended because they are invisible to the user.
 Use a testid if you have to, to make your intention to fall back to non-semantic queries clear and establish a stable API contract in the HTML.

 Do you still have problems knowing how to use Testing Library queries?

-There is a very cool Browser extension for Chrome and Firefox named Testing Playground, and it helps you find the best queries to select elements.
+There is a very cool Browser extension for and named Testing Playground, and it helps you find the best queries to select elements.
 It allows you to inspect the element hierarchies in the Browser's Developer Tools, and provides you with suggestions on how to select them, while encouraging good testing practices.

-If you want to get more familiar with these queries, you can try them out on testing-playground.com.
+If you want to get more familiar with these queries, you can try them out on .
 Testing Playground is an interactive sandbox where you can run different queries against your own html, and get visual feedback matching the rules mentioned above.

 queryBy...